HEALTH AND EDUCATION—–PARTNERS IN SUCCESS

 The Scott County Health Department and the State of Iowa require that each school submit a communicable disease report for tracking purposes.
 Because of this report, it is very important that when calling a student in for an absence from school, that parents submit at least two symptoms to help school nurses track illness and report to the health department.
 For more information on communicable disease symptoms, duration, exposure, and incubation periods, please click on the links below.

-The majority of DSCD diabetic students are patients at the University of Iowa.
-Therefore, the DSCD health services utilizes all forms from the University of Iowa to provide the best possible care to our diabetic students.
-Below is a letter of suggestion from the diabetic nurse educators at the University of Iowa that will help assist you in getting the forms completed in a timely fashion.
+The majority of DCSD diabetic students are patients at the University of Iowa.
+Therefore, the DCSD health services utilizes all forms from the University of Iowa to provide the best possible care to our diabetic students.
+Please call your school nurse for the necessary medical forms.

 Medical School Forms